anairamlc/anairamlc/README.md

 ## About

-- I'm a Data Science specialist 🎓
+- 🎓 I'm a Transportation engineer and Data Science specialist

 - 🔭 I’m currently a MSc student in Transportation Engineering at the University of São Paulo in Brazil